Canvas: Drying, Storage, and Recovering from Mildew

 Assessing What You Are Dealing With

-Mildew on canvas exists on a spectrum from surface contamination — a grey or black bloom that has not yet penetrated the fibre — to structural decay where the fungal growth has consumed the cellulose and the fabric is permanently weakened.
-The treatment differs significantly between these two ends of the spectrum, and the first step is establishing which one you have.
+Mildew on canvas exists on a spectrum from surface contamination to structural decay, and the treatment differs significantly between these two ends.
+The first step is establishing which one you have.

 Surface mildew presents as a bloom on the cloth face that scrubs off relatively easily and leaves the underlying fabric firm and intact.
 The fibres resist tearing, the weave is still tight, and the discolouration is primarily at the surface rather than through the thickness of the cloth.
 This is recoverable.